AntDavidLima/redacaoup-backend/README.md

 yarn dev
 ```

-The server will be running on localhost: 3333
+The server will be running on localhost:3333

 <br/>